AlinaBrode/am_lang/docs/plans.md

 * adjust colors of background blanket and blue color on side panel
 * take an entry from pdf with armenian-expat community, make a move
 * check whether all is OK in meta for Yandex and Google (references with / and without /)
+* write an example for const object article, make a reference

 * on pause until Yerevan